Sending Direct Messages

 A group of Direct messages can be sent through a single API call.
 This allows messages to be sent in a batch or a vector.
 The messages to be sent are specified as an array; up to fifty messages can be sent through the call.

-When batch sending messages, a Direct Delivery mode should be set for all of the messages (refer to Delivery Mode).
+When batch sending messages, a Direct delivery mode should be set for all of the messages (see Delivery Mode).

 Java RTO, C, and .NET APIs

 When using the Java RTO, C, or .NET APIs, an array of messages must be passed in.
-Unlike JCSMP, message destinations are not set through a send method; rather, they are set as a property for each message.
+Message destinations are not set through a send method; rather, they are set as a property for each message.

 To Publish a Group of Messages